 We want to help everyone realise their aspirations.
 We recognise that some of our care and support customers face multiple barriers towards getting a job.

-To help, we developed the Employment Action Toolkit.
-We train our support workers to help you use it to identify:
+We train our support workers to help you use the toolkit to identify:

 - actions you can take to increase your chances of getting a job